 “With the right support, this body aims to establish the means by which industry can reduce the cost of producing its energy by at least five per cent each year between now and 2020.”

 ‘Levelised costs’ represent the cost of generating, over the lifetime of a project, each MWh of electricity.
-So improvements in operational performance can be as important as any changes in cost. via Farming UK News – Anaerobic digestion industry unveils cost competitveness task force
+So improvements in operational performance can be as important as any changes in cost. via Farming UK News – AD industry unveils cost competitiveness task force

 And for international readers, we have the following excerpt and offer of a pdf to download on the subject of AD costs: